valeriosillari/zitronenstrasse/README.md

 - **LAZY LOAD**: set logic for place images. we have added plugin, but we got issues with images.

+- **MAP PAN (movement)**: set it slow and nicer/smoother

+- **MAP CUSTOM STYLES**: at map movement it is always flickering cause of image request. is is ok? could we prevent it?

+- **HEADLINE**: on homepage/map set some kind of headline for recognizing the website brand

 - **NO JS message**: if browser has NO-JS set ...

 - **PERFORMANCE**: